bbauska/JS-InterviewQuestions-JS/README.md

 <h3>182: How will you get the last row from a table in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using tFoot property of a table object we can get the last row from a table.
+<p>Using tFoot property of a table object we can get the last row from a table.
 The last rows of tables in Html can be combined using the tfoot element.</p>

 <h4>Example:</h4>

 <pre>
 my_table_objects.tFoot;
 my_table_objects